 This is a collaborative project between the labs of Dr Andrew Jones, a leading expert in Cys-loop ligand-gated ion channels (CysLGICs) in insects and Dr Korneel Hens, an expert on fly genetics, CRISPR modification and feeding behaviour.

 It is an exciting opportunity to use state-of-the-art molecular techniques to answer a very timely research question.
-You will use CRISPR to tag nicotinic receptors that change expression upon starvation in the fly brain and fly genetics to study the role of these receptors in reward signalling.
-You will also evaluate the effect of mutations in these receptors causing neonicotinoid resistance on food choice and food intake.
+You will use CRISPR to tag nicotinic receptors that change expression upon starvation in the fly brain, study the expression pattern and activity of these receptors under different feeding conditions and use fly genetics to study the role of these receptors in reward signalling.

 The studentship requires you to undertake the equivalent of up to 6 hrs of teaching per week on average, during semester time, and to include preparation and marking (but no more than 20 hrs per week), and to participate in a teaching skills course without further remuneration.